roncterry/Deploy-SUSE-AI/README.md

    On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `22-install_longhorn.sh`

+   ***Note 1:** Ensure that the open-iscsi pacakge is installed on the cluster node(s) before deploying SUSE Storage Longhorn.*

+   ***Note 2:** SUSE Storage (Longhorn) can also be deployed onto the AI cluster using Rancher Manager.
+Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.*

-7) Install SUSE Security (NueVector)
+8) Install SUSE Security (NueVector)

-   On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script:
+   On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `25-install_suse_security.sh`

+   ***Note:** SUSE Security (NeuVector) can also be deployed onto the AI cluster using Rancher Manager.
+Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.*

-8) Configure Access to the SUSE Rancher Application Collection
+10) Configure Access to the SUSE Rancher Application Collection

    On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `29-connect_to_app_collection.sh`

-9) Install the SUSE Observability Agent into the AI Cluster
+11) Install the SUSE Observability Agent into the AI Cluster

    Follow the instructions in the section titled **Installing the SUSE Observability Agent** [here](https://docs.stackstate.com/get-started/k8s-suse-rancher-prime)